MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 **_Note_**: The use cases and business requirements in this document assume a two-actor relationship based on the set of actors in the LSO architecture.
-The names of the relationship are specific to the Interface Reference Point.
+The names of the relationships are specific to the Interface Reference Point.
 For both Allegro and Interlude there is a Buyer and Seller.
 For Allegro the Buyer is the Customer and the Seller is the Service Provider.
 In Interlude the Buyer is the Service Provider and the Seller is the Partner.
-In the case of the Legato IRP, given this is within a single Service Provider or Partner, the relationship is Client and Server, where the Business Application (BA) is the Client, and the Service Orchestration Functionality (SOF) is the Server.
+In the case of the Legato IRP, given this is within a single Service Provider or Partner, the relationship is between Client and Server, where the Business Application (BA) is the Client, and the Service Orchestration Functionality (SOF) is the Server.
 Considering this duality, actors in the document are referred to as Buyer/Client and Seller/Server.